zimme/meteor/packages/accounts-base/Stories.md

 ### Register User with Service X

+If the user is Signed Up, this action does nothing.

-The app attempts to gathers any necessary registration information from the service.
+Otherwise, the app attempts to gathers any necessary registration information from the service.
 If the app requires additional registration information, the user sees something like "Please provide the following additional information to  complete your registration...".
 If the user does not provide the required information, the sign-up is canceled and the user's state remains unchanged.
 If he does provide the required information, it is added to his guest account if he is a Guest, or a new account if he is not.
 In either case, he can sign-in to the account using service X in future, and his state is changed to Signed Up.

 ## End-User Actions